aspose-barcode/aspose-barcode-reference-tutorials/content/english/net/one-dimensional-barcode-types/one-dimensional-barcode-height-adjustment/_index.md

 Yes, Aspose.BarCode for .NET supports various image formats, including PNG, JPEG, and TIFF.
 You can choose the format that best suits your application's requirements.

 ### Where can I find detailed documentation for Aspose.BarCode for .NET?
-You can refer to the official documentation [here](https://reference.aspose.com/barcode/net/) for in-depth information on using Aspose.BarCode in your .NET projects.
+You can refer to the documentation [here](https://reference.aspose.com/barcode/net/) for in-depth information on using Aspose.BarCode in your .NET projects.